Berry Bees

 Berry Bees is an Italian children's book series by writing duo Carolina Capria and Maria Martucci, also known as Cat Le Blanc.
 Published on 27 March 2018 by Fabbri, the series has 6 titles so far.
 Two books are usually released on the same day.
-The books have been translated into English, Spanish, Catalan, Portuguese, Slovenian, French, Turkish, Russian, Romanian, Hungarian, Arabic, and Macedonian.
+The books have been translated into Spanish, Catalan, Portuguese, Slovenian, French, Turkish, Russian, Romanian, Hungarian, Arabic, and Macedonian.
+It hasn't been translated in English yet.

 Synopsis

 Lola, Bobby, and Juliette are a trio of girls who have exceptional talents, friendship, and a secret life.
 The mysterious Ms. Berry turned them into Bees agents in the B.I.A.
 (Bees Intelligence Agency).
 With their ability to hack systems, read minds, and agility, they were sent on missions that adult agents could not do.